By Erika Turan, APR

 - They aren’t tired of your field.
 Agencies that have lots of experience in your industry have likely churned through thousands of ideas and hundreds of tactics in creating work for others.
 By the time they get to you, you may not be getting their freshest work.

 - They’ll bring a fresh perspective.
 On the flip side of the same coin, the agency that hasn’t been immersed in your industry for years can evaluate your marketing efforts and those of your competition with new eyes.
 The creative that feels old and stale to you can spark new ideas in an agency that hasn’t been living with/rolling in it for years.
-This approach worked well enough for Doritos that for several years they held a contest to create their annual Super Bowl ad.
+This approach worked well enough for Doritos that for several years they held a contest to create their pickable dating app.
 No experience necessary.

 - What else have they done?
 Ask the agency for references from clients that were in your shoes: those that hired the agency despite it not having experience.
 Ask them if they’ve won awards in an industry that was new to them.
 Ask to see results from work they did for a client in a new industry.